Richard Crane (actor): Early years and career

 Crane was born in New Castle, Indiana.
-Crane may be remembered best for his portrayal of the title role of the television science fiction series Rocky Jones, Space Ranger, which ran for two seasons starting in 1954.
+Crane may be remembered best for his portrayal of the title role of the television science fiction series Rocky Jones, Space Ranger, which ran for one season starting in 1953.
 In 1952, he signed a seven-year contract that specified he was to make annual tours of the United States, appearing as Jones in presentations to school groups.

 In 1949–1950, he played Lieutenant Cummings in Mysteries of Chinatown a crime drama television series broadcast by ABC.
 Crane also appeared in the outer-space adventure movie serial Commando Cody: Sky Marshal of the Universe in 1953, as Dick Preston, Cody's semi-comical sidekick, and was the hero of movie serial Mysterious Island (1951), adapted from Jules Verne's novel Mysterious Island.

 Crane played Gene Plehan in the crime drama television series Surfside 6 broadcast by ABC (1960–1962).
 He later made numerous appearances in many popular TV shows.
 In 1958-1959 he made two guest appearances on Perry Mason: as George Moore in "The Case of the Lonely Heiress," and Dr. Douglas Keene in "The Case of the Caretaker's Cat."
+In 1960 he appeared on Wagon Train in S3 E14 "The Lita Foladaire Story" as Clay Foladaire.
 Other television appearances included The Lone Ranger, Death Valley Days, Dragnet, Lassie, The Rifleman, and Gang Busters, in which he played gangster John Dillinger's associate Homer Van Meter.
 (Footage from Gang Busters, including Crane's part as Homer Van Meter, was edited into the low-budget theatrical movie Guns Don't Argue.)

 Crane acted on stage with the Las Palmas Theater, performing in Command Decision in 1949 and Light Up The Sky in 1950.